Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-06.md

 <!-- > -->

-ScrollView scrolls things when things take up more space than the ScrollView displays.
+ScrollView scrolls things when they take up more space than the ScrollView displays.
+This means that all of those things are rendered.

 <!-- > -->

-Why is there a ListView and why would you use one?
+Why is there a ListView and why would you use that instead of scrollview?

 <!-- > -->